wazuh/wazuh-documentation/source/installation-guide/protect-installation/xpack.rst

     # systemctl restart elasticsearch

-3. Generate credentials for all the Elastic stack pre-built roles and users.
+3. Generate credentials for all the Elastic Stack pre-built roles and users.

 .. code-block:: console